 Oh goodness, there are so many tasty possibilities!

-- We always have my Coleslaw Recipe with ribs.
+- We always have my Coleslaw Recipe with these slow cooker BBQ ribs!

 - Jiffy Corn Casserole is a definite hit.